 THE PHOTOGRAPHER

-Adrian Cook is an award-winning portrait and documentary photographer.
+Adrian Cook is an award-winning portrait and documentary artist working between New Zealand and Australia.

-Uninspired by the predictability of digital photography, Adrian works with the historic wet plate collodion process, embracing its materiality, imperfection and permanence.
-His practice explores the unique aesthetic qualities of the medium, creating singular, hand-crafted images through both personal work and commissioned projects.
+He works with the historic wet plate collodion process, drawn to its materiality, precision and permanence.
+His practice explores the unique aesthetic and expressive qualities of the medium, creating singular, hand-crafted images that exist as one-of-a-kind physical objects rather then reproductions.

-Working between the studio and his mobile darkroom, his work draws on processes and techniques largely unchanged since the 19th century.
+Working between the studio and a mobile darkroom, each image is produced using processes and techniques largely unchanged since the early 19th century, embracing both the discipline and unpredictability of the medium.

 For an overview of Adrian's commercial work please visit www.adriancookphotography.com